 On rare occasions there may be examples of children displaying more serious behaviours.
-These occasions will always be dealt with by a member of the Senior Leadership Team, and the child will receive appropriate consequences.
-The incident will be recorded on Arbor (or CPOMS if there is a safeguarding concern), and parents/carers will be informed and invited to a meeting.
-For these types of behaviour, a personalised behaviour plan to support the child.
+These occasions will always be dealt with by a member of the Senior Leadership Team and the child will receive an appropriate consequence.
+The incident will be recorded on Arbor (or CPOMS if there is a safeguarding concern) and parents/carers will be informed and invited to a meeting.
+For these types of behaviour apersonalised behaviour plan to support the child to make pro-social choices will be implemented..

-Individualised strategies will be implemented to support children who continually find it difficult to follow valued behavioural expectations if those in this policy are considered inappropriate, and parents will be expected to work closely with staff to support the child.
+For children who continually find it difficult to follow pro-social behavioural expecations, individualised strategies will be implemented to support them if those in this policy are considered inappropriate and parents will be expected to work closely with staff to support the child.

 In a minority of cases poor behaviour choices may result in a fixed-term suspension.
-Reasons for suspensions may include but are not limited to violent/threatening behaviour towards another child/member of staff, racism and persistent violation of school rules.
+Reasons for suspensions may include but are not limited to: violent/threatening behaviour towards another child/member of staff, racism, persistent violation of school rules.